Skip to main content

 Team-level numbers underline a contest where territory favoured the hosts but Vitória stayed efficient enough in the box to lead briefly.
 Shots and discipline figures capture both technical volume and physical cost.

-Shots on target53
+Shots on target 5 3

 The shot-on-target ratio suggests Fluminense asked more questions of the goalkeeper, while Vitória’s three saves against indicate periods of rear-guard workload even during phases when they led.